ManticoreGamesInc/platform-documentation/src/api/animatedmesh.md

 local propDragonMob = script:GetCustomProperty("DragonMob")

--- This function prints out all of the animations, sockets, stances, and events associated -- with an animated mesh! function PrintAnimatedMeshData(mesh)
+-- This function prints out all of the animations, sockets, stances, and events associated -- with an animated mesh. function PrintAnimatedMeshData(mesh)
     print("Animation names:")
     for _, v in ipairs(mesh:GetAnimationNames()) do